nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * Date and time of the appointment should be entered after the `dt/` prefix.
 * Date and time should strictly follow `dd-MM-yyyy HH:mm` format.
+* Date of the appointment **cannot be a past date** else error message will be shown.
 * Location of appointment should be entered after the `at/` prefix.
 * Whitespaces, special characters and alphanumeric characters are allowed for location.
 * Both `dt/` and `at/` are **mandatory** fields.